pwela/meet/README.md

 This is a serverless progressive web application (PWA) built with React and using a test drivent developemnt technique (TDD).

+# Use of serverless function:

+The serverless function will be used to obtain the access token form the authorization server using a consumer key and consumer secret.
+When the user grants consent (after logging in his google account in our case), the OAuth server with generate an authorization code.
+That code will then be used by the serverless function to request an Access token to the OAuth server.
+The token will then be used for all user requests by the serverless function when contacting the Protected API to access API protected resources.

 # technologies used

 - create-react-app (CRA)